 - 1. The major comprises a package of compulsory and possibly optional units of study. - 2.
 In addition, units of study are categorized as introductory (100), in-depth (200) and advanced (300) level.

-Article 11.3 Compulsory educational components of the major
+Article 11.3 Compulsory units of study of the major

 A detailed description per educational component can be found in the Study Guide.